DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

     The source code can be found on the QEMU website (currently, version 1.4.x is supported, but version 1.5.x is known to work also), however, the source code will need to be patched to support using regular files as the IVSHMEM memory backend.
-    The patch is not included in the Intel® DPDK package, but is available on the `Intel®DPDK-vswitch project webpage <https://01.org/packet-processing/intel%C2%AE-ovdk>`_ (either separately or in an Intel® DPDK vSwitch package).
+    The patch is not included in the DPDK package, but is available on the `Intel®DPDK-vswitch project webpage <https://01.org/packet-processing/intel%C2%AE-ovdk>`_ (either separately or in a DPDK vSwitch package).

-*   Enable IVSHMEM library in the Intel® DPDK build configuration.
+*   Enable IVSHMEM library in the DPDK build configuration.

     In the default configuration, IVSHMEM library is not compiled.
 To compile the IVSHMEM library, one has to either use one of the provided IVSHMEM targets